A fan’s guide – the club from early doors to today

 Under Bernd Schuster, the Dark Blues maintained a mid-table presence, reaching the cup final in 2007.
 Under Michael Laudrup, they repeated the feat in 2008, a season best remembered for a heart-stopping, extra-time, away-goals defeat to Bayern Munich in the UEFA Cup.
 In 2010, a sixth-place league finish and cup run to the semi-final saw another Europa League campaign.

-Getafe play in the southern suburbs of Las Margaritas at the modest, 17,000-capacity Coliseum Alfonso Pérez, named after one of the rare players to have turned out for both Barcelona and Real Madrid.
+Getafe play in the southern suburbs of Las Margaritas at the 17,000-capacity Coliseum Alfonso Pérez, named after one of the rare players to have turned out for both Barcelona and Real Madrid.
 Although Getafe-born, Pérez never played for his local side.

 Built in 1998, ‘Coliseum’ is a rather grandiose name for this one-roofed, open bowl of blue seating banked up against the M45 motorway.
 Yet it has witnessed the quite remarkable rise of this otherwise modest local outfit, and no little top European action to boot.